 Pursuant its charter, our Audit Committee is responsible for reviewing on an ongoing basis and approving all "related party transactions" in accordance with the policy described herein.
 Under the Company policy, our Audit Committee is responsible for reviewing and approving related person transactions.
 In the course of its review and approval of related person transactions, our Audit Committee will consider the relevant facts and circumstances to decide whether to approve such transactions, including whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related person's interest in the transaction.
-Related person transactions must be approved or ratified by the Audit Committee based on full information about the proposed transaction and the related person's interest under Delaware law against liabilities that may arise by reason of their service to us or at our direction, and to advance expenses incurred as a result of any proceeding against them as to which they could be indemnified.
-Insofar as indemnification for liabilities arising under the Securities Act may be permitted to directors, we have been informed that in the opinion of the SEC such indemnification is against public policy and is therefore unenforceable.
+Related person transactions must be approved or ratified by the Audit Committee based on full information about the proposed transaction and the related person's interest.